Liquor Liability Insurance in New Hampshire

 Businesses that sell alcohol in New Hampshire may be sued and found held financially liable for incidents involving their intoxicated patrons.
 Liquor liability insurance is one way businesses can help protect themselves from covered lawsuits related to such incidents.

 Liquor liability insurance is a specialized commercial liability insurance.
-Like most liability coverages, liquor liability usually helps pay legal defense fees, settlements and judgements arising from covered claims.
+Like most liability coverages, liquor liability usually helps pay legal defense fees, settlements, and judgments arising from covered claims.

 What New Hampshire Businesses Need a Liquor Liability Policy?

-Any business in New Hampshire that sells or serves alcohol should to have a liquor liability policy.
-This includes bars, restaurants, convenient stores and caterers.
-A businesses that don’t purchase coverage could be dangerously exposed to claims arising from alcohol-induced incidents as General liability insurance policies frequently exclude such incidents from their coverages.
+Any business in New Hampshire that sells or serves alcohol should have a liquor liability policy.
+This includes bars, restaurants, convenience stores, and caterers.
+Businesses that don’t purchase coverage could be dangerously exposed to claims arising from alcohol-induced incidents as General liability insurance policies frequently exclude such incidents from their coverages.

 NH liquor liability